Alphalynxjet/weatherCOT/README.md

 # WeatherCOT

-WeatherCOT is a Python script that retrieves hourly weather information from the Open-Meteo API and sends it as a Cursor-On-Target (CoT) message over TCP.
+WeatherCOT is a Python script that retrieves current weather information from the Open-Meteo API and sends it as a Cursor-On-Target (CoT) message over TCP.
 This script can be useful for integrating real-time weather data into CoT-enabled systems or applications.

 ## Features